What is Dual Diagnosis?

 The ideal integrated facility will also have all ancillary personnel to effectively address psychosocial issues.
 This includes mental health/ substance abuse counselors, social workers, legal advocates and occupational therapists.

-A dual diagnosis enhanced (DDE) facility should be able to provide seamless treatment to the client from detoxification services to inpatient treatment to outpatient services and may include opiate treatment programs as well.
+A dual diagnosis enhanced (DDE) facility should be able to provide seamless treatment to the client from detoxification services to inpatient treatment (at a partner facility) to outpatient services and may include opiate treatment programs as well.